inferno986return/python-pcep/Practice-Test.md

 # Cisco SkillsForAll PCEP Practice Test
 ## Current score 46% out of 75% – 61.33% of the way there!

-1. What is the output of this code snippet?
+### Question 1: What is the output of this code snippet?

 ```
 my_list = [1, 2]